RosiDeyanova/WebTexProject_team3/readme.md

 -fix dropdown color-palette
 -figure how to make scroll on the canvas without scrolling the whole page -add other brushes and tools functionality
-- fix eraser for mobile - color gray
-- add switching tool for all tools - mobile version (change & add id-s in html)